Why Sundance Sucks

 Of course, Sundance will never implement any changes of the sort.
 Why?
 Because they like the festival the way it is.
 They like to feel self-important with their supposed influence over the independent film world.
 Never mind what they claim to stand for as long as the festival gets network coverage and big stars continue to show up.
 Sundance isn’t interested in films and they haven’t been for a long time.
 Really, what’s the point as long as the money and accolades keep rolling in?

-2 thoughts on “Why Sundance Sucks
+2 responses to “Why Sundance Sucks”

-1. Thanks for writing this.
+Thanks for writing this.
 It is particularly disturbing when I have to watch year after year films getting in because they submitter or the submitter’s agent know the right people on the “selection committee” and then they all laugh and smile and act like they are really giving outside filmmakers a chance.
 Sundance became a studio venture decades ago.
 It is now Hollywood garbage by another name.
 Thanks for writing this.

 Leave a Reply